newatoms/guides/atom-guide/readme.md

-> **Goal of this guide:** showing the basics of using Atom to start working with atom in combination with github desktop.
+> **Goal of this guide:** showing the basics of using Atom to start working with Atom in combination with github desktop.

 # How to use text-editor [Atom](https://atom.io)

 > Be reminded to the fact that you're not obligated to use Atom as your text editor.
-There are a lot of alternatives such as: [Sublime Text](https://www.sublimetext.com/) for programming and text or [iA Writer] for only text.
+There are a lot of alternatives such as: [Sublime Text](https://www.sublimetext.com/) for programming and text or [iA Writer](https://ia.net/writer) for only text.

-Atom is a very handy plain text/code writer that is free of all the formatting of text programs such as Microsoft Word and Google Docs yet very customizable.
-Atom enables you to think more about the content you're writing and its structure than the design.
-You can use it for programming (HTML, CSS, Javascript etc.) or pure content developement in [Markdown](https://github.com/newatoms/guides/tree/ready/github-guide#markdown-).
+Atom is a very handy plain text/code writer that is free of all the formatting of text opposed to programs such as Microsoft Word and Google Docs.
+Atom is however very customizable.
+It enables you to think more about the content you're writing and its structure than the design.
+You can use it for programming (HTML, CSS, Javascript etc.) or pure content development in [Markdown](https://github.com/newatoms/guides/blob/ready/glossary/markdown.md).

 For example, what is called "italic" in Word is essentially "emphasized" in Atom, and what is called "bold" is simply "important".
 This enables designers to display "important" information in a way of their choosing.
 Some might choose to display it in bold, but others might change the color or the font size.